 Also, Turks did not live under the Islamic Empire founded by Arabs.
 Instead, the Turks formed their own empires.

-Islam religion is very different than other world religions in one aspect.
+Islam religion is very different from other world religions in one aspect.
 Islam’s religion sets forth the rules about how a country should be ruled, and Islam presents a legal system called Sharia.

 The Caliphate, the Islamic Empire, was a government ruled by Islamic principles.